 In words, the particle moves in the direction of its velocity with rate $e^{\paramJ}$ when $v=+1$ and rate $1$ when $v=-1$; the velocity flips with rate $e^{\gamma}$ when $v=+1$ and rate 1 when $v=-1$.
 The steady state is given by

-The parameter $\paramJ$ controls driving around the ring, leading to nonconservative forces when $\paramJ\ne0$.
-The parameter $\gamma$ controls the breaking of symmetry of velocity flips, leading to a steady-state distribution that is asymmetric under conjugation of odd variables ($\ppssx{r,v}\ne\ppssx{r,-v}$) when $\gamma\ne0$.
-The steady state is in equilibrium only when $\paramJ=0$ and $\gamma=0$.
-Using Eq.~\eqref{eq:forceodd}, the forces across the two types of transitions are
+The parameter $\paramJ$ controls the strength of driving around the ring, leading to nonconservative forces when $\paramJ\ne0$.
+The parameter $\gamma$ controls the breaking of symmetry of velocity flips, leading to a steady-state distribution that is asymmetric under conjugation ($\pppssx{r,v}\ne\pppssx{r,-v}$) when $\gamma\ne0$.
+The steady state is equilibrium only when $\paramJ=0$ and $\gamma=0$.
+Using Eq.~\eqref{eq:forceodd}, the forces for the two types of transitions are

 In Figure~\ref{fig:odd} (right), we visualize the time-dependent values of EPR $\epr$, our excess EPR $\eprEX$, and the HS excess EPR $\eprEXhs$.
-We consider a system with $\locs=4$ positions and the non-steady-state initial distribution $\ppx{r,v}\propto10\delta_{r,0}\delta_{v,1}+1$.
+We consider a system with $\locs=4$ positions and the non-steady-state initial distribution $\pppx{r,v}\propto10\delta_{r,0}\delta_{v,1}+1$.
 We consider four parameter values.

 In the first condition (top left), $\paramJ=0$ and $\gamma=0$, so all transitions are symmetric.
-Here the forces are conservative, $f=\negBBgrad\pot$ for $\pot=\ln\pp$ and the steady-state distribution is symmetric under conjugation of odd variables.
+Here the forces are conservative, $f=\negBBgrad\pot$ for $\pot=\ln\ppp$ (up to a constant) and the steady-state distribution is symmetric under conjugation.
 The steady state is in equilibrium and $\epr=\eprEX=\eprEXhs$ at all times.

 In the second condition (top right), $\paramJ=0$ and $\gamma=1$, so velocity flips $(r,-1)\to(r,+1)$ occur more frequently than $(r,+1)\to(r,-1)$.
-The forces are conservative, $f=\negBBgrad\pot$ for $\pot=\ln\pp$, but the steady state is not symmetric under conjugation of odd variables.
+The forces are conservative, $f=\negBBgrad\pot$ for $\pot=\ln\ppp$, but the steady state is not symmetric under conjugation.
 For this reason, the steady state is nonequilibrium ($\epr>0$ in steady state).
 Since the forces are conservative, our housekeeping EPR vanishes and $\epr=\eprEX$ at all times.
-The HS decomposition gives different results, and it can produce unphysical negative values: $\eprEXhs>\epr,\eprHKhs<0$.
+The HS decomposition gives different numerical values, and it can produce unphysical negative values ($\eprEXhs>\epr,\eprHKhs<0$).

 In the third condition (bottom left), $\paramJ=1$ and $\gamma=0$, so movements along the ring with positive velocity are faster than those with negative velocity.
 The steady state is symmetric under time-reversal but the forces $f_{(r+v,v)\leftarrow(r,v)}$ are not conservative, so the steady state is nonequilibrium.
 Our decomposition and HS decomposition both obey $0\le\eprEX\le\epr$ and $0\le\eprEXhs\le\epr$.
 We verify that, in systems with time-reversal-symmetric steady states, $\eprEX\ge\eprEXhs$ and $\eprEX=\eprEXhs=0$ in steady state.